Apple’s macOS Big Sur 11.5.1 update is a small point upgrade, but it could take quite a bit of time to install on your

-macOS Big Sur is finally out of beta and the software is available to download right now if you own a Mac that’s compatible with macOS Big Sur.
+macOS Big Sur 11.2.3 is a new point upgrade and the software is available to download right now if you own a Mac that’s compatible with macOS Big Sur.

-If you’re upgrading from an older version of macOS, your macOS Big Sur download could be a lot larger.
+If you’re upgrading from an older version of macOS to macOS Big Sur, your download could be a lot larger.
 The installation could also take a lot longer.

 If you decide to install macOS Big Sur 11.5.1 on your Mac, you’ll want to set aside some time to get the upgrade properly installed on your computer.